4 Days in London: The Perfect Trip Itinerary

 Day 3: Indulge in British Royalty

-Before heading for lunch, you can take a stroll in the very beautiful St. James Park, visit the 1000-year old Westminster Abbey, ride the London Eye, and crossed over to the Westminster Bridge for some photos.
+Before heading for lunch, you can take a stroll in the very beautiful St. James Park, visit the 1000-year-old Westminster Abbey, ride the London Eye, and cross over to Westminster Bridge for some photos.

 Essential Visitor Information – London